cbracken/new-install/freebsd_install.md

 and dumps registers.
 It seems like there's an issue with support for the NUC's SD card reader.
 After a couple minutes, eventually it gives up and continues.
-To eliminate the warning on startup, reboot and enter the BIOS by holding down F2, then disable the SD coard reader in the *Devices* section of the *Advanced* options.
+To eliminate the warning on startup, reboot and enter the BIOS by holding down F2, then disable the SD card reader in the *Devices* section of the *Advanced* options.

 Alternatively, edit `/boot/loader.conf` to contain: